COST-ELTeC/ELTeC-slv/Orig/README.md

 # ELTeC-slv

-Folder for the original Slovene data (all available input formats and transformation scripts).
+Folder for the original Slovene data from Wikisource, either directly or through the IMP corpus together with download and transformation scripts).

 Workflow used for converting the initial batch of Slovenian texts which come from the [IMP Digital library](http://nl.ijs.si/imp/index-en.html):